 |CURRENT ADF PRICE|

-The ARM Discovery Balanced Fund is suitable for investors who want high capital growth over the long term to meet various objectives such as paying for education, buying a property, or leaving a legacy for loved ones.
+The ARM Discovery Balanced Fund is suitable for investors who want capital growth over the long term to meet various objectives such as paying for education, buying a property, or leaving a legacy for loved ones.

 - Grow your wealth over the long term with returns above inflation